 Unfortunately, many of the specific rituals and rites are lost.
 But the monuments for these spiritual twilight windows testify to their importance.
 Historical evidence suggests that many cultures find significance in these daily changes.
 These daily events are energy portals.
 Along with the changing light, they are also continuous magnetic waves.

 Everyone enjoys the fleeting beauty of a sunset or sunrise.
 Many people find profound significance in these moments.
 Some people are drawn more to one time of day than the other.
 It doesn’t matter to some.
 There are, of course, some people who couldn’t care less.
 There are reasons for these preferences.

 Rituals for Spiritual Twilight Windows

-We are not suggesting that you start your own religion.
+We are not suggesting that you start a religion.
 There are already plenty of mythologies without the need for any more.
-We suggest using these power times as a focus when the opportunity arises.
+We recommend using these power times as a focus when the opportunity arises.
 When you can go outside during the sunrise and sunset, give thanks to your ancestors and the Earth.
 Practice some form of moving meditation.
 Make it a special time.
 It will help your attitude and overall health and wellness.

 If you are looking for an easy way to tune in or energize, then the power times of the day are a perfect opportunity.
 If you feel inclined to try sun gazing, be safe.
 Do your research first to find out the safe window of time.
 Start with only a few seconds.
 Always use peripheral vision.

-Otherwise, you can always enjoy the sunrise or sunset when the sun is obscured.
-Or simply don’t look directly at the sun.
+Otherwise, you can always enjoy the sunrise or sunset when the sun is the least powerful.
+Or don’t look directly at the sun.

 (1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia